GrammaticalFramework/gf-rgl/tests/czech/README.md

 `CzeRoundTrip` and `roundtrip.tsv` check PGF generation and parsing, including joined negation, polarity recovery and polite/plural ambiguity.
+`CzeExtensionRoundTrip` and `extension-roundtrip.tsv` cover secondary and dative predicates, bound objects, subject omission, complement forms and predeterminer placement with a modified pronoun.
 The abstract fragments are acyclic: parsing must return the complete expected set of trees, without truncation or reliance on enumeration order.
 Repeated strings record distinct intended analyses.
 These small fragments